 In addition to offering privacy, blinds can enhance the finished effect of a bathroom.
 Opt for a colour in-keeping with your scheme for a more minimalist feel or use coloured blinds as a means of adding a pop of colour to a space.
 Either way, it's worth investing in made-to-measure blinds for a sleek finish.

 English Blinds offer a high quality, custom-made service.
 Seen here is their Bartlett Basque roller blind in charcoal, which has a textured faux silk finish.
+See our guide to blinds to find the right one for your bathroom.

 Budget: £/££ (depending on window size)